endo5501/LaboMachineTable/memory-bank/progress.md

 1. **Port Conflict Issue**
    - Issue: Server port 5000 was already in use by another system process
    - Status: Resolved
+   - Solution:
-   - Solution: Configured server to use port 5001 and updated client proxy configuration
+     - Configured server to use port 5001 in server/.env
+     - Enhanced environment variable configuration with NODE_ENV and JWT_SECRET
+     - Made client-server connection configurable through environment variables
+     - Implemented setupProxy.js to dynamically set API URL based on environment
+     - Added client/.env.development and client/.env.production for environment-specific settings

 2. **Equipment Layout Visualization**
    - Issue: Performance with large numbers of equipment items